pdmedows/OfflineTranslator/README.md

 This project is open-source and released under the [MIT License](LICENSE).

 ### Author
-[Your Name]
+Philip-David Medows

 ### Contact Information
-For inquiries or feedback related to this project, please contact [your_email@example.com].
+For inquiries or feedback related to this project, please contact pdmedows@gmail.com